Tairovik/personal-site/content/pages/portfolio/project-8.md

       and use of the data they need to drive their businesses forward.

-      I also made sure that throughout the whole design process of the project we meet our user's needs, provide clear hierarchy in terms of which elements and controls are more important - thus keeping the consistency and standards at a familiar look and feel.
+      Making sure that throughout the whole design process of the project we meet our user's needs, provide clear hierarchy in terms of which elements and controls are more important - thus keeping the consistency and standards at a familiar look and feel.
     type: text_section
   - image_alt: lorem-ipsum
     caption: Account & Team